1933 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 Other Features Of The 1933 Half Dollar

 The 1933-S Walking Liberty Half Dollar weighs 12.50 grams with a diameter of 30mm.
-Composed of 90% silver and 10% copper, it contains 0.36169 troy ounces of pure silver.
-All coins feature a reeded edge.
+Composed of 90% silver and 10% copper, it contains 0.36169 troy ounces of pure silver with a reeded edge.

-As the sole half dollar produced in 1933 and representing the only circulating silver coin of that year, it holds exceptional historical significance beyond its impressive specifications.
+As the sole half dollar produced in 1933 — and the only circulating silver coin of that year alongside the Lincoln cent — it holds exceptional historical significance beyond its impressive specifications.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)